Welcome to my main website, where fifty years of Art, Design, and Advertising converge into a maxilmaist mix of everything all at once.

 “Poison Pills”, 1985, 19” x 12” Pen & ink on Paper (unpublished)

-I secured a recently dismantled Apple iPod billboard (above), and cut it up into eight 6’ x 6’ squares, then stretched them.
+I secured a recently dismantled and disassemble Apple iPod launch vinyl billboard (above), and cut it up into eight 6’ x 6’ squares, then stretched them.

 Then, I spray-painted them.